bgekhtman/Agility-APIProtection-2018/docs/class1/module3/module3.rst

 example will relate to user group membership, but it could be many parameters (e.g. company, user, group, as source, etc).

-The goal is to restrict access to any person API requests to only members of the HR department.
+The goal is to restrict access to any person's API requests to only members of the HR department.